forestgrape/coronavirus/index.md

 ## Public Advice, Suggestions and Thoughts
 [in rework]
-Covid-19 can be serious in the short-term and whether long-term effects can be caused is unknown - tough such effects can occur too for other (corona)viruses causing common colds - awareness for viruses and knowledge what they do and how they can harm or help is important.
-However no reason to be afraid or panic, unlike viruses we've got a mind, better communication and a superb body police called immune system.
+Covid-19 can be serious in the short-term and such serious infections can in rare cases damage organs.
+For less virulent Covid-19 no serious long-term effects are known yet, however experiences and research is limited so whether such effects can occur is unknown.
+Such effects are possible too for other (corona)viruses causing common colds or other subtle infections.
+Even though many of these pathogens are known for decades, knowledge tends to be limited.
+Awareness for viruses and knowledge what they do and how they can harm or help is important.
+No reason to be afraid or panic however, unlike viruses we've got a mind, better communication and a superb body police called immune system.
 The immune system is crucial since completely avoiding viruses is _not_ possible.
 Viruses can be harmful, but mostly the immune system handles them and they even can support us evolving.

 Time to act mindfully and work together in an open, transparent and honest way.

 ### Sars-CoV-2 transmission
 SARS-CoV-2 is mostly transmitted through the air, either by droplets or by aerosols as described in the section [Recap Airborne Transmission](./transmission.md#recap-airborne-transmission).
-* __droplet transmission__: can happen in situation when bad breath/reek of alcohol is smelled: E.g. droplet exchange when close range face-to-face talking gives a transmission opportunity.
+* __droplet transmission__: Droplets behavior we known, droplet trajectories are that of balls thrown.
+Transmission happen in situation when bad breath/reek of alcohol is smelled: E.g. droplet exchange when close range face-to-face talking gives a transmission opportunity.
-* __aerosols transmission__: aerosols behave soot/dust-like and aerosol transmission occurs mainly in indoor places with dry air.
+* __aerosols transmission__: Aerosols behave soot/dust-like and aerosol transmission occurs mainly in indoor places with dry air.
 How smoke behaves we know, since we can smell it, unlike the viruses.
 Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.
 Keeping the smoke model in mind makes it easier to detect and avoid risky situations: A neighbors candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
 For Covid-19 this means: A single neighbor being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.

 ### How to Reduce Covid-19 Infection Paths